decentralized-identity/jwt-vc-presentation-profile/spec/spec.md

 It is important to note that Cross-device SIOP is susceptible to a session phishing attack, where an attacker relays the request from a good Verifier/RP to a victim and is able to sign in as a victim.
 Implementers MUST implement mitigations most suitable to the use-case.
 For more details and concrete mitigations, see section 15 Security Considerations in [[ref: SIOPv2]].

+Note: This profile uses First Implementer's Drafts of Self-Issued OpenID Provider v2 and OpenID for Verifiable Prensetations.
+This document does not necessarily rely on the latest editor's drafts of these specifications and may choose to do so anytime.

+Note: The ID Hub spec is published as a v0.0.1 predraft of [Decentralized Web Node](https://identity.foundation/decentralized-web-node/spec/).
+We will continue to use the term ID Hub rather than Decentralized Web Node to avoid confusion.
+We do not have plans to use a current version of Decentralized Web Node at this time.

 ### Authorization Request

 [[ref: SIOPv2]] MUST be used for key management and authentication, [[ref: OpenID4VP]] MUST be used to transport Verifiable Credentials, and [[ref: Presentation Exchange]] MUST be used as a query language as defined in [[ref: OpenID4VP]].